versa-syahptr/Adzan-Notification/README.md

 # Adzan Notification

-Adzan Noification is a background service to send adzan notification with sound based on your location.
+Adzan Notification is a background service to send adzan notification with sound based on your location.
 Available for Linux and Windows 10 (not tested for other windows version)

 ## Installation